cooljeanius/wesnoth_mods/campaigns/Son_Of_The_Black_Eye/README.txt

   killing your green side of orcish allies, but that didn't really work.
 I mean, it worked in the sense that I saved my allies after I made my edits, but Howgarth still got to Shan Taum before me though.

+Note: now that I am going ahead with making an add-on version of this campaign, any further changes will be made in a separate repository.